 Suffering is almost always a stepping stone to somewhere better.
 Failed relationships get us to the successful ones; illness helps us examine who we are and what matters; grief reminds us we are human and we can survive after inevitable loss and the list goes on and on.

 Although you are responsible for your own life and your decisions, there is much more that goes into the synchronicity of life for which you’re obsessively planning and preparing.
 “Bad” things will happen; plans will get changed at the last minute.

-Keeping quiet or trying not to hurt someone at the expense of you own happiness is outdated.
-Not only does holding back put a serious stress on our physical bodies, we aren’t doing a service to those we are trying to save either.
+Keeping quiet or trying not to hurt someone at the expense of your own happiness is outdated.
+Not only does holding back put serious stress on our physical bodies, but we also aren’t doing a service to those we are trying to save either.

 Are any of these limiting beliefs standing in the way of your happiness?
 You can share your insights by joining the conversation in the comment section below